 Cold Weather Strains

-How to time your harvest to perfection
+Step 10: Time your harvest to perfection

 Learn how to time your harvest to perfection

 Harvesting your cannabis plants at the right time is critical to producing good quality bud that is both potent and tastes good.
-Harvest too early and your cannabis plants will not have developed enough THC or CBD, too late and the plant will be past its peak of potency and the flavours could begin to go sour.
+Harvest too early and your cannabis plants will not have developed enough THC or CBD; too late and the plant will be past its peak of potency and the flavours could begin to go sour.
 There is a 7-14 day window where your plants will be in their prime and contain the most THC & CBD.
 If you want to get the best quality bud from your grow you need to know the signs to look out for when your cannabis plant is coming towards this window.

 How do you know when your cannabis plants are ready to harvest?